 Yes.
 Proper ventilation, improved slope design, and modern shingle technology all help prevent future growth.
 Learn more on our roof maintenance page.

-At Pickard Roofing, we’ve helped Raleigh and Durham homeowners preserve the life of their roofing systems by spotting and solving problems early.
+Pickard Roofing helps Raleigh and Durham homeowners preserve the life of their roofing systems by spotting and solving problems early.
 From evaluation to algae-resistant solutions, our team is here to protect your home.